 A student may be released to a person with lawful authority to take custody of the student, e.g., a police officer with a warrant or the person authorized by the Cabinet for Health and Family Services when the student is committed to the Cabinet or when the Cabinet is granted custody of the student by a court order.
 In such case, the student's parent shall be notified at the earliest opportunity except as otherwise provided by a court order or law.1

-When custody of a student is granted to the Cabinet by a court order as a result of dependency, neglect, or abuse, the Cabinet shall notify the Principal, Assistant Principal, or Guidance Counselor of the names of persons authorized to contact the child at school or remove the child from school grounds.
+When custody of a student is granted to the Cabinet by a court order as a result of dependency, neglect, or abuse, the Cabinet shall notify the Principal, or any Assistant Principal, of the school in which the child is enrolled, and the District’s Director of Pupil Personnel, of the names of persons authorized to contact the child at school or remove the child from school grounds.

 STUDENTS BF09.1231